 Words often used with spite

 in spite of: despite, notwithstanding.
 Example: “Fred was determined to finish the task, in spite of the difficulties.”

 cut off your nose to spite your face: do something to spite another person even though you suffer because of it yourself.
 Example: “By firing that brilliant employee just because she contradicted him, the boss is really cutting off his nose to spite his face; the company will suffer for it in the end.”

 out of spite: because of feeling spite.
-Example: “Stephanie shouldn’t have told James his colleagues had been making jokes about him; she only did it out of spite because the boss likes him better than her.”
+Example: “Stephanie shouldn’t have told James that his colleagues had been making jokes about him; she only did it out of spite because the boss likes him better than her.”